gameserverapp/Platform/Documentation/docs/introduction.md

 There currently are 2 ways you can use GSA:

 ### DediConnect
-The auto-pilot for dedicated root machines and game servers which is actually easy to set up and requires zero technical experience.
+The auto-pilot for dedicated root machines and game servers that is actually easy to set up and requires zero technical experience.

 [More about DediConnect >](/getting_started/dediconnect/getting_started)